The Aquarium Ambitions of

 In the meantime the marine display, which had proved an immediate success to the audience of inquisitive members and Fellows who visited the nearly finished fish house, prompted Mitchell to approach the Council to urge them to expand the marine display.
 The Council agreed that eight of the fourteen tanks should be devoted to the display of marine creatures and that Gosse should return to the seashore to collect more specimens.
 With no written contract, Gosse left London for Weymouth, a Steam Packet Port on the south coast of Dorset on April 8th to collect more specimens.
 Although he never mentioned why he chose Weymouth, he might well have been influenced by reports from Bowerbank who had previously visited Weymouth to collect specimens, and by Mitchell, who’s late wife’s widowed mother had taken residence there; whom Mitchell might well have visited with his young daughter.

 After sending over 3000 specimens up to Zoological Gardens, on Saturday, 22 May 1853, the aqua vivarium opened its doors to the public, with some of the marine tanks still not fully stocked.
-Before the official opening a private viewing of sea tankthe exhibition was held for invited guests only; the general press, although aware of the new exhibit, were not admitted until the official public opening ceremony.
+Before the official opening a private viewing of the exhibition was held for invited guests only; the general press, although aware of the new exhibit, were not admitted until the official public opening ceremony.
 Mitchell ensured the new Aquatic Vivarium exhibition received extensive coverage in the major London newspapers and journals, the reports in turn giving much praise to Mitchell for bringing the display before the public.
 In the days prior to the fish house opening Philip Gosse’s released his latest book, A Naturalist’s Rambles on the Devonshire Coast, in which he encouraged his readers to visit the zoological gardens to see the results of his efforts in Devon; thus ensuring they were aware of his contribution to the success of the new public display.

-Dispute with Gosse. up
+Dispute with Gosse.

 Returning to London in early July, Gosse presented Mitchell with a bill for his three months labour.
 Upon submitting it to the Council for their approval, to which he was duty bound, the council directed him to try and persuade Gosse to reduce it.
 Disappointed by the Council’s response and lack of immediate remuneration, Gosse informed Mitchell that he could no longer collect specimens for the Society until the account was settled.
 William Thompson of Weymouth, who had earlier revealed his ambitions to send living specimens to the zoological society immediately took up the challenge, ensuring all of the marine displays would be completed.
 Upon returning to Weymouth Gosse wrote to the chairman of the Council, who again directed Mitchell, as secretary to respond.
 On August 17th Thomas Bell, a Fellow of the Society, approached Mitchell, requesting he give notice to the council of his intention to bring the matter of Gosse’s unsettled account to the attention of the council at their next meeting; but nothing was settled and the dispute lingered on over the winter.